 No one ever plans to get hurt at work.
-However, a serious injury on the job can result in disability and loss of income—which can utterly disrupt your life, and even change it forever.
+However, a serious injury on the job can result in disability and loss of income, which can utterly disrupt your life or even change it forever.

 Property owners have certain obligations to keep their land and the buildings on it safe for anyone visiting or doing business there.
 If they fail to do so and an accident happens, the results can be devastating to the injured party.

-A premises liability lawyer at Wilson, Reives & Silverman knows your rights and is ready to help you gain the compensation you deserve.
-Your health may have already been compromised—let our attorneys help you while you get back on your feet.
+A premises liability lawyer at Wilson, Reives, Silverman & Doran knows your rights and is ready to help you gain the compensation you deserve.
+Let our attorneys help you while you get back on your feet.

 What are the most common premises liability accidents?

-While not as dramatic as the injuries from car accidents, premises liability injuries can include:
+While typically not as dramatic as the injuries from car accidents, premises liability injuries can include:

 Slips and falls are the leading cause of premises liability accidents.
 They can be caused by unsafe property conditions including liquids or foreign substances on the floors, unsafe passageways and aisles, faulty stairs, or any other negligent maintenance or upkeep factor that can lead to bodily harm.
 Building code violations can also come into play in these types of accidents.